NLnetLabs/krill/doc/manual/source/architecture.rst

 ``data_dir/pubd/0/archived`` if you are using the Krill Publication Server and ``data_dir/cas/<your-ca-name>/archived`` for each of your CAs.

-You can set up a cronjob to delete these events once and for all, but we recommend that you save them in long term storage if you can.
+You can set up a cron job to delete these events once and for all, but we recommend that you save them in long term storage if you can.
 The reason is that if (and only if) you have this data, you will be able to rebuild the complete Krill state based on its *audit* log of events, and irrevocably prove that no